appdezign/lara5docs/docs/60_routes.rst

 | GET     | /nl/myteam/john-doe        | ``entity.team.index.show``        |
 +---------+----------------------------+-----------------------------------+

 ..
-Note:: the Route name for the *show* method also contains the method of the parent,
-          so we can always naviage back to *list view* we came from (master/detail).
+Note:: the Route name for the *show* method also contains the method of the parent, so we can always navigate back to *list view* we came from (master/detail).
 This is usefull if we have multiple list views for the same entity (blog/latest, blog/archive).